lab-cosmo/sphericart/docs/src/installation.rst

     git clone https://github.com/lab-cosmo/sphericart

-the C library can be installed with
+Default installation of the C/C++ library can be achieved as

 .. code-block:: bash

-    cd sphericart/src
+    cd sphericart/
     mkdir build
-    cd build
+    cd build/
-    cmake .. -DCMAKE_INSTALL_PREFIX=../../lib/
+    cmake ..
     make install

-This will install a shared object library inside the ``sphericart/lib/`` folder.
+This will attempt install a static library inside the /usr/local/lib/ folder, which will almost certainly cause a permission error.
+The destination folder can be changed by adding ``-DCMAKE_INSTALL_PREFIX=...`` to the ``cmake ..`` command.
-See the examples section for more information on how to link the C shared object library in an external program.
+In practice, we recommend ``cmake .. -DCMAKE_INSTALL_PREFIX=$HOME/.local``, which will be appropriate in the majority of cases.